Kiss & Tell (1997 film): Production

 Kiss & Tell was made largely through improvisation over the course of a year, on and off, on 16mm film.
+The film featured in a small role David Faustino, known for his work on Fox's Married... with Children, which ended the year the film was released.
+One of Married... with Childrens writers at the time, Todd Newman, also had a small acting role in the film.

 Reception

 The film received mixed reviews.
 Merle Bertrand of Film Threat called the film "a mess", "confusing" and "not funny".
 According to the Hollywood Reporter the film was instead "a candidate for eventual cult status".
 Kevin Thomas of the Los Angeles Times gave a mixed review, stating that Alan "demonstrates his capability in handling a large cast that is by and large improvising" but that the movie "looks and sounds better than it is".